github/docs/README.md

 We accept different [types of contributions](CONTRIBUTING.md/#types-of-contributions-memo), including some that don't require you to write a single line of code.

-On the GitHub Docs site, you can click **make a contribution** to open a PR for quick fixes like typos, updates, or link fixes.
+On the GitHub Docs site, you can click the make a contribution button to open a PR for quick fixes like typos, updates, or link fixes.

 <img src="./assets/images/contribution_cta.png" width="400">